Panama: Darién Lowlands

 PACE OF THE TOUR: We will try to be in the field at dawn.
 Most days will involve departures close to 6:15 a.m.
 Breakfast will be in an open communal dining room before our morning departure.
 Many of the birding sites that we visit on the tour are within an hour of the camp.
 We’ll have full mornings in the field and some days will also involve lunches and full afternoons.
 On others, we will return to the camp for lunch and a siesta.
 On two of the days we’ll have lunch at a local restaurant with active hummingbird feeders.

-CLIMATE: The days will likely be between the mid-70s and mid-80s and humid, with afternoon showers.
+CLIMATE: The days will likely be between the mid-70s and mid-80s and humid, often with afternoon showers.
 Rarely do these showers reach the intensity or duration that would impact on a birding excursion, but be prepared for some birding in rain.
 High-quality rain gear and a small umbrella will go a long way toward making any rainy periods more enjoyable.
 Bring at least one heavier shirt or light jacket to prepare for rainy or unseasonably cool weather.

 ACCOMMODATIONS: We use a single hotel during most of the tour: the Canopy Camp near the end of the Pan-American Highway.
 This new camp was built using the model of African-style luxury tented camps.
 We will be using large, walk-in tents that are positioned on individual platforms set around a clearing.
 Each tent is apportioned with comfortable beds, electricity, fans, and other amenities.
 A private bathroom with a hot shower and flush toilet is located adjacent to each tent on the platform.
 The tents have internal wood flooring, screened windows, bedside tables and some shelving for personal effects and are remarkably comfortable.